79th Golden Globes: Winners and nominees

 For her role as Blanca Evangelista in Pose, Michaela Jaé Rodriguez became the first transgender person to win a Golden Globe Award, winning Best Actress – Television Series Drama.
 West Side Story star Rachel Zegler was the first actress of Colombian descent to win Best Actress – Motion Picture Musical or Comedy and, at 20 years old, the youngest in the category.
-Zegler was also one of the first people born in the 21st century to win a Golden Globe, alongside Billie Eilish (also 20 years old) who won Best Original Song for the title song from No Time to Die.
-For his role as Oh Il-nam in Squid Game, O Yeong-su became the first South Korean actor to win an acting award, winnng Best Supporting Actor – Series, Miniseries or Television Film.
+Zegler was also one of the first people born in the 21st century to win a Golden Globe, alongside Billie Eilish (also 20 years old), who won Best Original Song for the title song from No Time to Die.
+For his role as Oh Il-nam in Squid Game, O Yeong-su became the first South Korean actor to win an acting award, winnnig Best Supporting Actor – Series, Miniseries or Television Film.